As more cities ban homeless camps, advocates cry foul

 Some of the homeless wound up leaving the camp.
 Others stayed, including Sigerson, who said shelters kicked people out as early as 5 a.m., leaving the poor with nowhere to go at that hour.

-Sigerson said her underpass community has rules of behaviour, including keeping the area clean and not talking to passersby unless they speak first.
+Sigerson said her underpass community has rules of behavior, including keeping the area clean and not talking to passersby unless they speak first.

 "We don't want to scare people," she said.